Frequently asked

 Every patient is different and we will let you know the course of treatment that we recommend during your first visit.
 Typically, the longer you’ve had your condition and the more pervasive it is, the longer the course of treatment that will be needed.
 However, on average, we ask patients to come in anywhere between 2-9 treatments.
 Oftentimes, it seems the patient is only making minimal progress, but if they keep up with the treatments, they find one day that their pain is completely or almost completely gone and doesn’t ever return.
 It’s one of the great joys of our work.

-what level of education do acupuncturists get?
+What level of education do acupuncturists get?

 We are nationally required to have a bachelor’s degree and about four years of graduate study at an accredited Acupuncture and Chinese Medicine college, with at least 1900 hours of study and one year of full-time supervised internship with a licensed acupuncturist.
 In addition, we are required to pass three comprehensive board exams and regular practical exams in order to be licensed.